TechnionTDK/jbs-ir/README.md

 # jbs-ir

-##This is a Solr based search engine for the Jewish Bookshelf project
+##A Solr based search engine for the Jewish Bookshelf project

 The repository contains the following items